 I’ve been thinking.
 Does it have to be hard work to be valued?

-If, in your mind, it does need to be hard work , it’s a sure sign that in this matter you have not put your soul in charge of operations and it may have given up on you and slipped out the back for a night out and left you to slog away living with your ‘must be hard work’ decision.
+If, in your mind, it does need to be hard work , it’s a sure sign that in this matter you have not put your soul in charge of operations and it may have given up on you and slipped out the back for a night out leaving you to slog away with your ‘must be hard work’ decision.

 I’ve been considering myself a nicely aligned soul in this matter till I caught myself fretting about not having written a new blog post for ages.
 Telling myself that I really ‘should’ be posting every day or other day at the least.

 Who are you listening to?
 Who says you should?
 What about your own choice?
 What about your natural rhythms?
 Just who is it that’s in charge of what you ‘should’ do?

 But there I was ‘shoulding’ myself with the best of them.
 When I looked to find out who says, it was an old old corporate image of hours served in a day, of quantity of hours present being the measure of commitment and willingness.

 Measurement by results, not of hours spent, was what was said to be the way of working but in reality anyone leaving before 7 was heckled as a part timer (and part timer wasn’t a compliment).

 So this time, when I lovingly attended to my natural rhythms and to other non blog matters that were uppermost and important, out came that very old fear of being seen to be ?… not doing enough?? wanting to be…productive, prolific, hard working…….EEEK!
 Get it off me!
 I thought I’d let go of that one a LONG while back.

 I’ve been doing some personal development work that requires much inner work, meditation, connecting with your soul and more (she said, hoping she’s not sounding like she’s beggining to attempt to justify the lack of blog posts).

 There is a point to my telling you this story, it’s not a justification.